Nirob-Barman/W3-Schools/Learn Google Sheets/003 GS Data Analysis/005 GS Conditional Formatting/readme.md

 ---
 Conditional Formatting can be managed in the right-hand menu.

-The menu is accessed by selecting the range of cells that already have **conditional format** rules and selecting Conditional format from the Format menu.
+The menu is accessed by selecting the range of cells that already have conditional format rules and selecting **Conditional format** from the **Format menu**.